MissVeronica/UM-Mobile-Number-Login/README.md

 ## UM Mobile Number Login
-Ultimate Member additional login option: Mobile Number.
+Ultimate Member additional Login option: Mobile Number.
+### Mobile Number Options
 Two options for the use of Mobile Number Login are avilable:

 1. The UM Forms Designer Username or email Login field also accepts a Mobile Number for identification of the User.